 - Catholic nuns must be members of the Catholic faith.
 If you aren't Catholic, you'll need to convert, which is its own process entirely.
 If you don't want to convert to Catholicism, you may want to look into groups such as the Benedictine Women of Madison, which welcomes single women of any Christian denomination to live in a religious community as sisters.

 - Nuns must be single, but they do not need to be virgins.
 If a woman was previously married, she must obtain an annulment through the church, unless she was widowed.

 - Nuns can't have any dependent children.
 Grown-up kids are just fine, but not young ones.

 - Psychological and physical health are very important.
 This does not automatically disqualify people with managed illnesses or disabilities, however.

 - You should be between the ages of 18 and 40.
 However, some orders will accept women above that age bracket.

-- Get an education.
-Most religious communities require their applicants to have at least a bachelor's degree, preferably from a religious college.
+- Most religious communities encourage their applicants to have at least a bachelor's degree, preferably from a religious college.

 - Debts must be paid off before entering the novitiate portion of the process.
 This is usually one or two years into becoming a nun.
 The church provides counsel on how to eliminate debts, such as student loans.

 Becoming a nun involves an intense training period, as well as lots of personal sacrifice.
 You must take a deep look inside yourself to know if you're cut out to be a nun.
 If you feel a strong calling to do this and would like to learn how to become a nun, then keep on reading.